Get started with Jira Service Management for admins

 Fill in the form and select Create.

-When someone posts a message in a request channel, you can turn it into an issue by following these steps:
+When someone posts a message in a request channel, turn it into an issue by:

-React to the message with a ticket emoji (:ticket:).
+React to the message with the ticket emoji (:ticket:).

 Choose a request form from the dropdown.